Andrew Tyrie: Post-parliamentary career

 Tyrie stood down as a Member of Parliament in 2017, deciding not to stand as a candidate in the snap general election.

 In April 2018, he was confirmed as the next Chair of the Competition and Markets Authority.
 In June 2020, Tyrie's departure from the role was announced, taking effect in September.
 It was reported that he had become frustrated by the limitations of the role.
-However it was later speculated that Tyrie had been forced to stand down by CBA board members who had opposed his reformist agenda.
+It was later speculated that Tyrie had been forced to stand down by CMA board members who had opposed his reformist agenda.

 Tyrie was created a Life Peer on 12 June 2018, taking the title Baron Tyrie, of Chichester in the County of West Sussex.
 He decided to sit in the House of Lords as a non-affiliated peer due to his role at the independent CMA.